cuba-platform/cuba-sdk/Readme.md

   ![key](img/key.png)

-6. To grant access to the installed artifacts for your project, add the line with the repository into `build.gradle` file of your project.
+6. To grant access to the installed artifacts for your project, add the line with the repository into `build.gradle` file of your CUBA project.

 ```
 buildscript {